netzherpes/kim1-emulator/README.md

 # Linux terminal KIM-1 Emulator

+just a little mod to have more characters emulated the Display mode does not use a new line, just updates the existing

 This is an emulator for the MOS KIM-1 6502 computer.

 The emulator runs from the command-line, and generally works like